shvbsle/wckd/README.md

 # wckd
-wicked fast ml lib in pure rust.
+wicked fast ml lib in rust with no rules.

-Philosophy:
+Rough Philosophy:
 1. Usability
 2. Extreme performance
 3. Cuss words in logs